- Start date: September

 Senior Teaching Fellow

-First or second-class Honours degree from a UK university (or equivalent qualification) in prosthetics and orthotics.
+Normally a first-class or second-class honours degree (or international equivalent) in prosthetics and orthotics.

 We've a thriving international community with students coming here to study from over 100 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.Visit our international students' section